Edinburgh Food for Life Partnership

 - St John's Hospital, Livingston

-- University of Edinburgh (John McIntyre Conference Centre at Pollock Halls of Residence)
+- University of Edinburgh, John McIntyre Conference Centre at Pollock Halls of Residence for Resident dining and all other public caterered outlets across the University

 - Clovenstone Care Home